Alexander-Panov/Alexander-Panov/README.md

 - 👋 Hi, I’m @Alexander-Panov
-- 👀 I’m interested in WEB
+- 👀 I’m interested in Backend
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 palehou@gmail.com